-Tokyo 2020: “No B Plan” for another Olympic Postponement
+Tokyo has no ‘Plan B’ for another Olympic postponement

 IOC President Thomas Bach was asked about the possibility of a postponement in an interview published in the German newspaper Die Welt on Sunday.

-He did not answer the question directly, but said later that Japanese organizers and Prime Minister Shinzo Abe indicated they “could not manage a postponement beyond next summer at the lastest.”
+He did not answer the question directly, but said later that Japanese organizers and Prime Minister Shinzo Abe indicated they “could not manage a postponement beyond next summer at the latest.”

 The Olympics draw 11,000 athletes and 4,400 Paralympic athletes and large support staffs from 206 national Olympic committees.

-There are also questions about frozen travel, rebooking hotels, cramming fans into stadiums and arenas, securing venues, and the massive costs of rescheduling, which is estimated in Japan at $2 billion-$6 billion.
+There are also questions about frozen travel, rebooking hotels, cramming fans into stadiums and arenas, securing venues and the massive costs of rescheduling, which is estimated in Japan at $2 billion-$6 billion.

-Tokyo 2020 CEO Toshiro Muto addressed the issue in a news conference on Friday.
-He is likely to be asked about it again on Thursday when local organizers and the IOC hold a teleconferene with media in Japan.
+Tokyo organizing committee CEO Toshiro Muto addressed the issue in a news conference on Friday.
+He is likely to be asked about it again on Thursday when local organizers and the IOC hold a teleconference with media in Japan.

-The other major question is the cost of the delay; how much will it be, and who pays?
+The other major question is the cost of the delay, and who pays.

 Bach said in the Sunday interview that the IOC would incur “several hundred million dollars” in added costs.
 Under the so-called Host City Agreement, Japan is liable for the vast majority of the expenses.

-Tokyo says it’s spending $12.6 billion to organize the Olympics.
+Tokyo says it is spending $12.6 billion to organize the Olympics.
 But a Japanese government audit published last year says the costs are twice that much.
-Of the total spending, $5.6 billion in private money.
+Of the total spending, $5.6 billion is private money.
 The rest is from Japanese governments.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports